TiagoDiass/nextjs-blog-example/posts/pre-rendering.md

 ---
 title: 'Two Forms of Pre-rendering'
 date: '2020-01-01'
 description: 'Have you ever wondered what forms of pre-rendering are available for us to develop our stuff?
+Take a look at this post and discover them, Have you ever wondered what forms of pre-rendering are available for us to develop our stuff?
+Take a look at this post and discover them, Have you ever wondered what forms of pre-rendering are available for us to develop our stuff?
+Take a look at this post and discover them, Have you ever wondered what forms of pre-rendering are available for us to develop our stuff?
 Take a look at this post and discover them'
 ---

 Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
 The difference is in **when** it generates the HTML for a page.